 Transformational Psychotherapy…… is an integral approach of understanding the nature of human existence from its molecular basis up to the level of phenomenal consciousness.
 As a transdisciplinary endeavor it bridges the gap between different epistemological perspectives such as molecular biology, pharmacology, neuroscience, brain imaging, systems and information theory, psychology, philosophy of mind, epistemology and phenomenology of altered states of consciousness, mindfulness and deep ecology.

-Transformational psychotherapy proposes a novel paradigm in consciousness research that bridges the gap between archaic and ancestral wisdom as expressed in indigenous traditions with contemporary neuroscientific and clinical evidence.
+Transformational psychotherapy proposes a novel paradigm in consciousness research that bridges the gap between ancestral wisdom as expressed in indigenous traditions with contemporary neuroscientific and clinical evidence.
 Its therapeutic model is based on the existential need of human beings to express their individual potentials in the broader relational community of life.
-Ecological closure of interpersonal expression and reception is marked by increased psychological well-being and an attitude of gratefulness and connectedness to self, others and nature.
+Ecological closure of interpersonal expression and reception is marked by increased psychological well-being through connectedness to self, others and nature.

 Transformational Psychotherapy advocates a paradigm shift from substitution to transformation-based psychiatry: Mental disorders are not treated as purely isolated deficits in the biomechanics of the brain that have to be substituted by means of psychopharmacology on a daily basis but as complex homeostatic processes that deserve a therapeutic notion of transformation that facilitates neurobehavioral change.

 MissionThe mission of Transformational Psychotherapy is to rediscover and further investigate the therapeutic potential of altered states of consciousness that form an integral part of human cultural evolution and to incorporate these transformational experiences into contemporary psychiatry and scientific world-views.

 Disclaimer: The information on this website is not intended to encourage the use of ethnobotanicals or psychoactive substances.
 Transformational Psychotherapy specifically cautions against the use of psychedelics in violation of the law, without appropriate professional guidance and monitoring, or without careful personal evaluation of potential risks and hazards.